How to perform a Timing Belt & Seal Replacement - Classic FIAT 124 Spider

-- Undo the crank nut first, then turn the engine so all the timing marks line up and loosen the bolts for the cam- and auxiliary shaft gears.
+- Before removing the crankshaft pulley turn the engine so all the timing marks line up to the pointers (The auxiliary shaft pointer should be positioned at 1 o’clock) and loosen the cam and auxiliary shaft gears bolts.
 Ideally one would loosen the pulley bolts with the timing belt still on, so the gears do not move.
 Watch out as sometimes the timing gear can slip under the belt.
 Do not clash the valves into the piston or against each other!
 If a bolt is stubborn and the gear rotates even with the timing belt installed then you can remove the belt, wrap it all the way around the gear, and hold its ends together with vice-grips.
 Hold the vice-grips while undoing the bolt with an impact wrench.

-- Once you have removed all the gears, you need to remove the seals.
-You can pry them out with a screwdriver, or punch a hole in them with a nail, and the put a screw in the hole.
-As you turn the screw in, it will drive the seal out.
+- Once all the gears are off, the seals can be removed.
+One can pry them out with a screwdriver, or punch a hole in them with a nail, and the put a screw in the hole.
+As the screw in, it will drive the seal out.
 Be sure to clean up any metal shavings this may have created.

 - Line up the timing marks, lock the tensioner in the loose position (you did get a new tensioner bearing, right?) and install the timing belt.
-The auxiliary gear points toward the tensioner pivot bolt - or about 1:30 on a clock face.
+The auxiliary gear points toward the tensioner pivot bolt - or about 1 o'clock position.

 - Route the timing belt over the pulleys from bottom to top.
 You may have to move some of the gears slightly to line them up with the belt.

-Now comes the most important part: by hand or with a wrench, turn the engine over 2 times to be sure everything is lined up well and not clashing.
+Now comes the most important part: by hand or with a wrench, turn the engine over 2 revolutions to be sure everything is lined up well and not clashing.